vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 > I am not aware of other libraries that do the same thing as Optax, but there are a lot of neural network APIs built on top of JAX, such as [Equinox](https://github.com/patrick-kidger/equinox/) by [Patrik Kidger](https://kidger.site/), and [Haiku](https://github.com/deepmind/dm-haiku) developed at Deepmind.
 I simply picked Flax here in order to have perfect interoperability with Huggingface models during the [Huggingface JAX Diffusers sprint](https://github.com/huggingface/community-events/tree/main/jax-controlnet-sprint).

 ## Neural Network API with Flax
-- High level pattern of doing a training loop in JAX X
-- Which part does Flax address?
-X
-- The ways of defining a module.
-X
-    - regular and compact representation X
-- What does that give us?
-    - easy parameter init as a PyTree X
-    - easy way to call the model (whilst remaining stateless) X
-    - easier to reason about for the developer (class based) X
-- Model itself is essentially a hollow shell: loosely associating parameters with some ops.
-X
-    - Essentially a helper object.
-We can imagine a function $f_\Theta(x)$.
-X
-    - In PyTorch, a module is $f_\Theta$ that we can apply $x$ to.
-X
-    - In Flax, a module is literally $f$, which we apply both $\Theta$ and $x$ to.
-X
-    - It makes it quite easy to swap out params.
-X
-    - Show that we can pass any pytree with the correct structure.
-X
-- params as a PyTree makes it interoperate perfectly with not only JAX, but other libraries built on top of JAX.
-X
-    - This modularity is quite common in the JAX ecosystem, we aren't locked into something (typically) if we pick one library.
-X
-- The final result is the same.
-We get params and ops that is passed to a function.
-This gets traced and compiled as before.
-We get an optimised compiled function.
-X
-- Flax comes with a bunch of other layers inbuilt.
-I won't enumerate them all, but all the usual culprits are there.
-X
-    - Keep in mind though, some default initialisers are different which could be an issue if you are porting models from other frameworks to Flax.
-X
-- There is a lot more to Flax than this, but enough for now.
-Main takeaway are:
-    - During dev time, Flax helps the developer reason about neural networks in an object-orientated way whilst remaining functional during runtime.
-X
-    - During runtime, `flax.linen` is a helper for creating stateless shells that build PyTrees of parameters and loosely associate said parameters with JAX operations.
-X
-    - Statelessness is important to allow Flax to interoperate with JAX and other libraries built on JAX, but also kinda neat.
-X

-- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
-However, can't train with this, it is a static model.
-    - Maybe move to later section...
-We could even use it in the sample step!

 The high level structure of a training loop in pure JAX, looks something like
 this: